 Golf Course at Guacalito

-Out of the lush rainforest and rugged ocean bluffs comes a David McLay Kidd signature oceanfront 18-hole course meeting world standards never before attempted in Nicaragua.
+Out of the lush rainforest and rugged ocean bluffs comes a David McLay Kidd signature oceanfront, 18-hole world class golf course.

 Take a virtual tour of the

 18-Hole Golf Course

 Oceanfront 18-hole Course

 A challenge to players of all skill levels, Guacalito Golf Course seamlessly melds natural terrain while preserving the breathtaking environment that makes Nicaragua's Emerald Coast special.